 Take a look at the latest marginal tax rates for singles and married couples.

-Forget the fact that 1+1 does not equal 2 i.e. why is the 35% tax bracket still on income over $388,350 and not $776,700 for a married couple is beyond me.
-What’s important to note is that if you are in the top tax bracket, you get 35 cents back for every one dollar in interest you pay on your mortgage.
+What’s important to note is that if you are in the top tax bracket, you get 39.6 cents back for every one dollar in interest you pay on your mortgage.

 If you also pay State tax, you can see how your marginal tax rate can easily reach 45% on your last dollar of income earned!
 The beauty of the mortgage interest deduction is that it applies to your marginal income, and therefore your highest marginal tax rate.

 For those in the 15% Federal tax bracket or below, I would not rush to buy a home.
-There are more costs to ownership that just a mortgage and property taxes.
-When you’re in the 25% marginal tax bracket, that’s when homeownership starts making more sense provided you follow the 30/30/3 rule of homeownership.
+There are more costs to ownership that just a mortgage and property taxes and you’ll qualify for the standard deduction.
+When you’re in the 25% marginal tax bracket, that’s when homeownership starts making more sense provided you follow the 30/30 rule for home buying.

 HOMEOWNERSHIP IS WORTH MORE TO HIGHER INCOME EARNERS